DATA WILL BE UPDATED BY 3 PM ON FRIDAY

 - December 28: Richland Public Health begins giving COVID-19 Vaccine Shots (Moderna) to Phase 1A (emergency responders).

 - December 29: Governor DeWine renews the order that all retail businesses enforce a curfew at 10 p.m. and not to reopen until 5 a.m.
-Curfew has been extended in to February.
+Curfew has been extended to January 30.

 - January 19: Vaccinations start for Phase 1B.
 Vaccine supply is limited.